SEARCH UNIVERSITY LIBRARIES

-Usage Restrictions: Kent State University Special Collections and Archives does not own the copyright to the content of these discs.
+Restrictions on Use: Kent State University Special Collections and Archives does not own the copyright to the content of these discs.
 Permissions for duplication must be obtained from copyright owners.

 Sound disc entry format: Each sound disc is divided into sides A and B. The titles are taken from the actual labels where they were either typwritten or handwritten (in pencil and ink).
 Every new line is separated by a slash (/).
 Notations made by the processor complete names where possible, as well as provide spelling corrections, and are indicated in brackets ([ ]).
 The notes briefly describe the contents on each of the sides, while a short physical description of the entire sound disc can be found at the end of every set of entries.